-If food or water is not needed during a storm, keep them in a cool, dark place in case of a future flood.
-Once per year, check product date labels and replenish supplies if needed.
+If you do not need food or water during a storm, keep them in a cool, dark place in case of a future flood.
+Once per year, check date labels on products and replenish supplies if needed.

-Pack soap for handwashing and a 60% alcoholbased hand sanitizer or wipes.
+Pack soap for handwashing and a 60% alcohol-based hand sanitizer or wipes.
 If clean water is unavailable, use hand sanitizer.